Tally operations fail at the seams, not the center

 A strong tally operation should already have:

-- field capture that survives connectivity issues
+- field capture that survives connectivity loss

-- background OCR and retry handling
+- background OCR with retry and fallback

-- reviewer queues grouped by exception type
+- reviewer queues organized by exception type

-- explicit canonical and conflict rules
+- explicit canonical and conflict resolution rules

 - live coverage tracking by station